 Why?
 The answer isn’t technical—it’s cultural.

-Handshake’s community inherited Bitcoin maximalism’s most toxic trait: an absolute refusal to coordinate or centralize anything, even temporarily, even when necessary for basic ecosystem development.
+These communities inherited Bitcoin maximalism’s most toxic trait: an absolute refusal to coordinate or centralize anything, even temporarily, even when necessary for basic ecosystem development.
 This manifested as:

 The Purity Trap: Any suggestion of coordination, funding, or leadership was attacked as “centralization” and rejected, regardless of practical benefits.